 I’m stitching together a bunch of my Thai Travelogue odds and ends into a collection of postcard non-fiction.
 So you’ve read this all before.
 But I am polishing it up, and I invite your feedback on how you think it’s working.

-Stepping on a plane and getting off two days later.
+Step on a plane and get off two days later.

-Last night’s winner was def the Shanghai stopover, like flying into a garage filled with exhaust.
-The plane seemed to just stop randomly on the tarmac, as if it had also reached its limit of screaming babies, and passengers who seriously need to learn about Gravol.
+Zero degrees.
 We were loaded on a bus, then driven aimlessly around the airport for 20 min.
-Aysia, I wished you were there so we could have sung transit show tunes, the situation demanded them.
+Aysia, my friend, I wished you were there so we could have sung transit show tunes, the situation demanded them.
 Maybe some Queen.

 Teens with expensive haircuts in pseudo-paramilitary dress at Shanghai airport security, whose answer to everything is “no problem.”

 “Just put the Nuke in the plastic bin then?…”

 Deserted, dungeon like hallways, and an escalator that spookily ground to a halt as as I arrived at its base, then resumed its grumpy ascent seconds later.
 STOP WASTING ENERGY signs.
 Caps Lock.
 Sterilized water machines that play little tunes as they dispense your 25ml portion into a paper cup.